-- Established a private property program to develop public support for removal of downspouts, sump pumps, etc. - Installed screens, baffles, and bar racks to capture S&F at individual CSOs. - Installed an inflatable dam within the Sneads Branch Relief sewer, an 11-foot diameter semi-elliptical drain that recaptures CSS flows from eleven CSOs and pumps the flow back into the sewer for treatment at Morris Forman WQTC. - Installed a combination of inflatable dams and control gates in the Southwestern Outfall sewer that provides retention of wet weather flows in the system from a large portion (about 7,500 acres) of the CSS in southwestern Louisville Metro.
+- Established a voluntary plumbing modification program to develop public support for removal of downspouts, sump pumps, etc. - Installed screens, baffles, and bar racks to capture S&F at individual CSOs.

-- Separated combined sewers in several CSO drainage basins, to eliminate CSOs. - Installed two earthen storage basins for both CSO and surface flooding control with a combined storage volume of 33 million gallons (MG) on the grounds of the Kentucky Fair and Exposition Center. - Installed three million gallons per day (mgd) screening devices at two CSO locations and a 32 mgd Continuous Deflection Separator (CDS) at one CSO location to screen the CSO discharge. - Reconstructed a 140 mgd CSO pump station, reducing CSO volume by 70 MG per year. - Modified flood control protocols for the Ohio River Flood Protection System Infrastructure to reduce CSOs. - Installed thousands of backwater valves on residential laterals to prevent basement backups.
+- Installed an inflatable dam within the Sneads Branch Relief sewer, an 11-foot diameter semi-elliptical drain that recaptures CSS flows from eleven CSOs and pumps the flow back into the sewer for treatment at Morris Forman WQTC. - Installed a combination of inflatable dams and control gates in the Southwestern Outfall sewer that provides retention of wet weather flows in the system from a large portion (about 7,500 acres) of the CSS in southwestern Louisville Metro. - Separated combined sewers in several CSO drainage basins, to eliminate CSOs. - Installed two earthen storage basins for both CSO and surface flooding control with a combined storage volume of 33 million gallons (MG) on the grounds of the Kentucky Fair and Exposition Center. - Installed three million gallons per day (mgd) screening devices at two CSO locations and a 32 mgd Continuous Deflection Separator (CDS) at one CSO location to screen the CSO discharge. - Reconstructed a 140 mgd CSO pump station, reducing CSO volume by 70 MG per year. - Modified flood control protocols for the Ohio River Flood Protection System Infrastructure to reduce CSOs. - Installed thousands of backwater valves on residential laterals to prevent basement backups. - Additional activities from 2009 through 2012 within the CSS are described in MSD Quarterly and Annual Reports posted on the Project WIN website at http://msdprojectwin.org/Library.aspx.